With so many stunning towns in the Algarve region of Portugal, it can be difficult deciding where to stay in the Algarve.

 6. Where to Stay in Albufeira

 The town of Albufeira is arguably one of the best areas to stay in the Algarve, it is the most touristy in the region, and simply bursts with energy and things to do.
-The beach is large and picturesque, curving around the coast with plenty of room for everyone.
+The main beach is large and picturesque, curving around the coast with plenty of room for everyone.
+But there are several beaches in Albufeira to check out.

 One of the things this vibrant Algarve town is well known for is its nightlife scene, with its ‘Strip’ street a riot of color, bars, clubs and drinks deals.
 There are also a range of waterparks and theme parks, making it a desirable location for families too.